Free-acorns/.github/profile/README.md

 * Commit: Anyone who has cloned a specific OER repository can make local changes and create revised published content, and continue to use `git` locally to keep track of revisions.
 * Push: When local changes are completed, these changes are reflected in the repository so all new clones will have the revisions incorporated.
 However, this action also allows other clones to "pull" the revisions to integrate into local revisions.
 * Pull: A clone that is already being revised can incorporate the "latest and greatest" revisions of the repository.
-* Fork: An author can take a repository in a different branch and make a spin off.
+* Fork: An author can take a repository in a different branch and make a spinoff.
 * Merge: Authors of branches can collaborate and integrate different branches back into a single branch that incorporates revisions of the branches being merged.

 These actions allow a community of OER authors, users, and collaborators to leverage work that has been done, contribute edits and new content, diversify, specialize, and collaborate without the need to conform.
 In a way, this enables the organic Darwinian approach as well as the engineering approach.
 Every member of an OER community can choose what to do, and yet at the same time collaborate.